Jean-Marie Atangana Mebara

 Contrary to public belief, Mebara was not involved in the purchase of a BBJ presidential aircraft which was consummated by his predecessor.
-The "Justice" in Cameroon is struggling to find any witnesses against him.
-Most people believe that he was arrested because he represented a potential threat to the re-election bid of the current Cameroon president.
-It is widely believed that President Biya is conducting a witch-hunt against all of his political opponents.
+The Justice Department in Cameroon is struggling to find any witnesses against him.

 Mebara has suffered immense physiological and mental trauma since being held captive in prison on trumped-up corruption charges.
 He is a devout Christian and has the support of Cardinal Tumi an important person in the Cameroon Christian hierarchy.